 Formative Assessments - Used regularly in the classroom to quickly inform instruction and provide actionable, immediate feedback.

-Interim Assessments - STAR, Fountas & Pinnell BAS, and 4K PALS and Early Numeracy assessments are used at designated times of the school year as benchmark assessments, to measure student growth with multiple data points over time.
+Interim Assessments - STAR and Fountas & Pinnell BAS are used at designated times of the school year as benchmark assessments, to measure student growth with multiple data points over time.

 Summative Assessments - Provide a cumulative snapshot of student progress.
 The Forward, ASPIRE, ACT+Writing, and Dynamic Learning Maps assessments are state summative assessments.